AbeCole/vcita/README.md

-# Vcita
+# Vcita-ruby
-Vcita.com API integration
+Vcita.com API Ruby integration

 ## Usage
 Install and use, more documentation should be created before this is released.